High School Program

 High school interns must:

-- Be age 16 through 19.
-Priority is given to juniors and senior level students
+- Priority is given to juniors and senior-level students

-- Be a high school student or recent high school graduate of the class of 2020*
+- Be a current high school student and/or graduating senior of the Class of 2024*

 - Provide proof of eligibility to legally work in the United States

-- Have permanent residence in a Northern California Kaiser Permanente designated service area
+- Have a permanent residence in a Northern California Kaiser Permanente designated service area.

 APPLICANTS WHO DO NOT MEET ALL REQUIREMENTS LISTED ABOVE ARE NOT ENCOURAGED TO APPLY.

 Interested in applying to the high school program?
 Applicants can click here to sign up to receive an email notice when the application is available.

 Teachers, Counselors, Community Organizations: click here to sign up to receive an email notice when the application is available.